 The nest is typical of small herons, being a platform constructed of sticks (30-40 cm in diameter and 10 cm deep) with no lining of reeds and measuring 30-40 cm in width and 10-15 cm in depth.
-The clutch is two to three eggs of a pale blue-green colour and incubation is by both sexes as in all Ardeids (Fry et al. 1986, Hines 1992, del Hoyo et al. 1992).
-Of 11 nests in Moremi Game Reserve in 1985, eight contained two eggs, one had three eggs, one two chicks and the last nest had an egg and a chick.
+The clutch is 2-3 eggs of a pale blue-green colour and incubation is by both sexes as in all Ardeids (Fry et al. 1986, Hines 1992, del Hoyo et al. 1992).
+Of 11 nests in Moremi Game Reserve in 1985 eight contained two eggs, one had three eggs, one two chicks and the last nest had an egg and a chick.
 Eggs in Namibia measured 40.2-45.9 x 29.5-32.6 mm; the mean weight of 25 eggs in Namibia was 23.2 g with a range of 21-25 g (Hines 1992).
-Little is known of the incubation length, but it is 14-20 days in small bitterns and 18-30 days in larger species (del Hoyo et al. 1992).
-Hines (1992) found an incubation length of about 24 days at one nest and noted that with other small herons it was up to 27 days.
-Hatching is asynchronous because birds begin incubation from the first or second egg.
+Little is known of the incubation length but is 14-20 days in small bitterns and 18-30 days in larger species (del Hoyo et al. 1992).
+Hines (1992) found an incubation length of about 24 days at one nest and noted that in other small herons it was up to 27 days.
+Hatching is asynchronous because birds begin incubating from the first or second egg.
 Chicks have blackish down but are paler below.
-As in all herons, egrets and bitterns, both sexes feed and guard the chicks; one adult always guards the nest with chicks whilst the other is away foraging.
-The fledging period is 25-30 days in small bitterns (maximum of 12-13 weeks in large Ardea herons), but chicks often leave the nest and wander about in the tree canopy or in reeds when half-fledged.
-It is not known at what age the egrets first breed, but in small herons this is usually when they reach the age of one year.
+As in all herons, egrets and bitterns both sexes feed and guard the chicks.
+One adult always guards the nest with chicks whilst the other is away foraging.
+The fledging period is 25-30 days in small bitterns (maximum of 12-13 weeks in large Ardea herons) but chicks often leave the nest and wander about in the tree canopy or in reeds when half-fledged.
+It is not known at what age the egrets first breed but in small herons this is usually when one year old.

-ANNEX 3
+APPENDIX 3

-Important Sites in each Range State where Slaty Egrets occur
+Important sites in each range state where Slaty Egrets occur